-Converting an instance store-backed AMI to an EBS-backed AMI (Linux only)
+Converting an Amazon EC2 instance store-backed AMI to an Amazon EBS-backed AMI (Linux only)

-CC Converting an instance store-backed Aim to an Ebo-backed Aim (Linux only) 1 Launch an instance from an Amazon EC2 instance store-backed AMI.
+1 Launch an instance from an Amazon EC2 instance store-backed AMI.
 2 Create a 10GiB Amazon EBS volume in the same Availability Zone as that of your newly-launched instance.
 Use this volume to create a snapshot of the root partition of the Amazon EC2 instance store-backed AMI.
 The resulting snapshot is the same size as the root partition; the maximum size of the root partition in an Amazon EC2 instance store-backed AMI is 10GiB.
 3 Attach the volume to the running instance using either the AWS Management Console or the command line interface.
 4 Format the volume with a file system.
 5 Create a directory and then mount the volume on the newly-created directory.
-6 Copy the data on the root storage device to the newly-attached EBS volume.
+6 Copy the data on the root storage device to the newly-attached volume.
 7 Unmount and detach the volume from the instance.
 8 Create a snapshot of the volume.
 9 Register the snapshot of the volume as an AMI.